Table of Contents[Hide][Show]

 Today, sugar beets account for HALF of all refined sugar production in the United States, and around 20% of all sugar in the world!
 Cane sugar and beet sugar are the two processed sweeteners that most of the world’s processed food industries are built upon.
 (1)

-Beet Sugar – heavily processed, nutritionally poor
+Heavily processed, nutritionally poor

 While beets are a nutritional powerhouse, especially in fermented beverages like beet kvass, beet sugar isn’t.
 The processing of the beets results in the same end product as sugar cane processing – pure white sugar.
 Once refined, it has no nutritional value beyond the calories it contains.
 Calories are not something most people need more of!
 Incidentally, visually and taste-wise, beet sugar is completely indistinguishable from refined cane sugar.

 You can read more about how beets are processed into sugar here and here.
 In sum, sugar from beets mimics other modern food production.
-It is a machinery, chemical, and energy intensive enterprise that requires extensive processing and numerous steps to create a foodstuff with no nutritional value and a high (64) glycemic index.
+It is a chemical, machinery, and energy-intensive enterprise that requires extensive processing and numerous steps to create a foodstuff with no nutritional value and a high (64) glycemic index.
 Suffice it to say that creating beet sugar in your kitchen would be next to impossible!

-What about Brown Sugar from Sugar Beets?
+Brown Sugar from Sugar Beets?

 Is brown sugar from sugar beets a healthier option to white beet sugar like it is for cane sugar?
 Unfortunately not.

-You see, the molasses in sugar beets is not fit for consumption.
+You see, the molasses from sugar beets is not fit for consumption.
 It is eliminated during processing.
 Hence, when you see brown beet sugar, it is actually white beet sugar with added molasses from cane sugar!
 It isn’t any less processed at all!

 In fact, much of the conventional brown sugar on the market actually is white beet sugar in whole or in part mixed with cane sugar molasses.
 This is due to poor labeling requirements in North America that do not require identifying GMOs.

 You see, sugar beets aren’t just another commodity feeding the industrialized food beast.
-They are one of Monsanto’s GMO foods par excellence, and one that has crowded out any and all others types of sugar beet production in the United States.
+They are one of Monsanto’s GMO foods par excellence, and one that has crowded out any and all other types of sugar beet production in the United States.

-Beet Sugar – GMOs gone horribly awry
+Beet Sugar – GMOs horribly awry

 Beet sugar is GMO sugar.
 You can take that one to the bank.
 And when it comes to Monsanto shareholders, they do!

 While for a time non-GMO sugar beet production was possible, a few years ago the industry and growers gave up.
-Cross contamination from GM sugar beet crops was too great.
+Cross-contamination from GM sugar beet crops was too great.
 So the industry went solely and fully to GM sugar beet production.
 (2)

-Other Farmers taking a Beeting
+Farmers taking a “Beeting”

 Not only did GM sugar beet production destroy alternative approaches, but it also impacts many other crops grown in the region where almost all US sugar beet production takes place.
 Here’s the problem described in a nutshell by the Organic Seed Alliance: